 We strive for support and approval.
 It’s human nature.
 Seeking this from our friends and family, it’s an important predictor for not only your relationship, but for your well-being.

 This includes your physical and mental health.
-Family can be one of the biggest resources of any relationship, but they can also leave one feeling resentful and empty in your relationship. in order for you to receive the support you need, surround shutterstock_429317776yourself with the family members who do support you and your spouse’s happiness.
+Family can be one of the biggest resources of any relationship, but they can also leave one feeling resentful and empty in your relationship. in order for you to receive the support you need, surround yourself with the family members who do support you and your spouse’s happiness.

 There’s plenty of research on the topic of how the opinions of friends can play a massive role in how your relationship pans out.
 Spend time with these friends.
 Socially supported relationships are more likely to last, indicating higher levels of relationship satisfaction, love and trust.